BELALP - OBERALETSCH HUT

 • 724 m

-The impressive hike along the Panorama Trail up to the Oberaletsch Hut at 2640m above sea level promises stunning views of the Oberaletsch Glacier.
+The impressive hike on the panorama path up to the Oberaletsch Hut at 2640 m above sea level promises overwhelming views of the Oberaletsch and Beich glaciers.

-The Oberaletschhütte, a massive stone house at the foot of the Fusshörner at 2640 metres above sea level, lies in the middle of the Alpine glacier area of the UNESCO World Heritage Swiss Alps Jungfrau-Aletsch.
+The Oberaletsch Hut, a solid stone house at the foot of the Fusshörner at 2640 m above sea level, lies in the middle of the alpine glacier area of the UNESCO World Heritage Swiss Alps Jungfrau-Aletsch.

-The ascent starts at the mountain station of the aerial cableway (2094 metres above sea level) and leads down via Hotel Belalp over the famous ‘Steigglen’ to the alpine pastures of the Üsseren Aletschji.
-After crossing the Oberaletsch gorge, the trail ascends and leads up over the glacier moraine.
+The ascent starts at the mountain station of the cable car (2094 m above sea level) and leads via Hotel Belalp down over the famous "Steigglen" to the alpine pastures of the Outer Aletschji.
+After crossing the Oberaletsch gorge, the path climbs and goes up over the glacier moraine.

-From there, the comfortable path then leads high above the Oberaletsch Glacier into the valley towards the hut.
+From there, the comfortable path then leads high above the Oberaletsch glacier valley inward towards the hut.
 It crosses several steep gullies, partly secured with ropes.
-The impressive scenery unfolds with views of the Oberaletschhütte (2640 metres above sea level).
+During this, the impressive scenery opens up with views of the Oberaletsch Hut (2640 m above sea level).
+The path is a mountain hiking trail T3.

 Good to know